typehero/typehero/challenges/literal-types/prompt.md

 ## The Problem Literal Types Solve

 JavaScript, like most programming languages has a concept of [primitive data types](https://typehero.dev/challenge/primitive-data-types).
-Primitive data types are things like `string`, `boolean`, `number`, and `object`.
+Primitive data types are things like `string`, `number` and `boolean`.

-> side note: in JavaScript, arrays and functions are actually objects, but that's a topic for another time :)

 But TypeScript isn't _like_ most programming languages.
 It's better.
 It takes things to the next level by introducing _literal_ data types.